KevinPigney/The-Operators/README.md

-# The Operators - HashCheck (Simple File Integrity & Change Detection)
+# The Operators - HashCheck

 ## Project Overview
 HashCheck is a simple file integrity verification tool designed to detect changes in files over time.